tsgates/arch-wiki-markdown/wiki/Mutt.md

 The regex is the folder to be matched (or not if preceded by the !).
 The command tells what to do.

-Let's give a full example:
+Let us give a full example:

     .muttrc